smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlClassifier.md

 ```

 !!! faq ""
-    Use this query to save the base artificial intelligence model that follows USING as the model_name_expression name.
+    Use this query to save the base model that follows the USING clause as model_name_expression.

  __OPTIONS clause__